YongHee-Kim/SmartImageSweeper/README.md

 ---

 ## 🚀 Features
 - ✅ Select a folder using the GUI
-- ✅ Detect and delete duplicate images using image content hashing
+- ✅ Detect and move duplicate images using image content hashing
-- ✅ Real-time progress bar for processing status
+- 🟨 Real-time progress bar for processing status
 - ✅ Automatically logs deleted file paths with timestamps
 - ✅ Safe, lightweight, and open source